1979 Indianapolis mayoral election

-The Indianapolis mayoral election of 1979 took place on November 6, 1979 and saw the reelection of Republican William H. Hudnut III.
+The Indianapolis mayoral election of 1979 took place on November 6, 1979, and saw the reelection of Republican William H. Hudnut III.

 Hudnut defeated Democratic former city-county councilman Paul Cantwell in what was reported to have been the greatest margin of defeat for a Democratic candidate in an Indianapolis mayoral election in 150 years.
-Cantwell had resigned his City-County Council seat to focus on his campaign.
+Cantwell had resigned his seat on the Indianapolis City-County Council in order to focus on his campaign.